markhalka/Aruco_VR/README.md

-VR1 is a virtual reality system that aims at making virutal reality more accessable, by using everyday electronics, a cheap controller and aruco markers.
+DiveVR is a virtual reality system that aims at making virutal reality more accessable, by using everyday electronics, a cheap controller and aruco markers.
 For more information, please visit our website: //add website

 In order to use the software, you must download the app found in the website above; however, it is possible to build the project from the repository.